henrikor2/bridlensis/src/doc/resources/bridlensis/doc/manual.md

     DetailPrint(Foo()) ; <-- "hello world"

+### Ad Hoc Function Call

+BridleNSIS allows to call functions before or without them being introduced.
+This enables for example calling functions that are defined inside macros (See section Macros for details).

+The function call is optimistic meaning BridleNSIS compiler is not able to verify existence of the function, or validity of arguments and return value.
+Best practise is to have functions introduced before they are called further in the script whenever possible.

+Example calling a function ad hoc defined inside macro:

+    !macro f.foo UN
+        Function ${UN}foo
+            Pop $0 ; first argument
+            Pop $1 ; second argument
+            Push "$0 and $1" ; Return value
+        FunctionEnd
+    !macroend
+    !insertmacro f.foo ""
+    !insertmacro f.foo "un."
+    ...
+    value = un.foo("A", "B") ; --> "A and B"

 ### If Statement

 BridleNSIS relies on NSIS Logic Lib to add support for flow control and logic, therefore `LogicLib.nsh` must be imported before using If statements.